 - Do something different, repeatedly.

 When you do something new over and over again, your brain process it in such a way that it finds new pathways that help you do this new thing better and faster.
-Think back when you were 7 or 8 years old, you surely were big enough to wear sandals or shoes just fine yet you were not that smart enough to tie your laces neatly.
+Think back to when you were 7 or 8 years old, you surely were big enough to wear sandals or shoes just fine yet you were not that smart enough to tie your laces neatly.
 It didn’t matter of not understanding rather it was the matter of cultivating more and better neutral ways that would help you tie your laces by yourself just like an adult does.
 And guess what?
 With enough repetition you made that happen!!!